 Benefit Street Apartment :: Ramen Photo–Monthira Yodtiwong–iStockphoto

 During the last few years of college and especially my final year, I ate a lot of instant ramen.
-To this day when I smell it, or see the packages stacked on store shelves, I can be transported to either my apartment between the giant hedges on South Black Street, or my late-nineteenth century studio that overlooked Providence.
+To this day when I smell it, or see the packages stacked on store shelves, I’m transported to my apartment between the giant hedges on South Black Street, or my late-nineteenth century beat-up studio that overlooked Providence.
 Those two apartments and years of overlapping memories still swirl when I’m in the grocery aisle, like the past, present and future are singular.

-I remember buying a case worth of instant ramen at Star Market in Providence every few weeks.
-Then I road home, prepared dinner, turned on the radio and slurped my steaming bowl of noodles.
-Sometimes when it was raining or snowing outside and I looked out my huge windows while eating, it felt a little like that street scene from Blade Runner with Deckard at the noodle bar.
-After I finished, I was back to nursing my coffee, cigarettes and evaluating whatever was on the drafting table, on the bike to Market House, or a midnight shift painting in the Bank Building.
+I’d by a case worth of instant ramen at Albertsons and Star Market every few weeks.
+Then I road home, prepared dinner, turned on the university radio station and slurped my steaming bowl of noodles.
+Sometimes when it was raining or snowing and I looked out my huge windows while eating, it reminded me of that street scene from Blade Runner with Deckard at the noodle bar.
+After I finished, I nursed my coffee and cigarette and evaluated whatever was on the drafting table.
+Other nights I biked to Market House to work, or a midnight shift painting in the Bank Building.
 Wherever I was, they weren’t just noodles, they were a lifestyle.

 I didn’t eat as much ramen after I moved to Chicago.
-I don’t really remember what kind of food I made at home when I lived there, but I know I ate out a lot.
+I don’t remember what kind of food I prepared at home when I lived there, but I know I went to restaurants and had take-out a lot.
 Once I moved to Minneapolis I cooked for myself most of the time.
 Years later, after my wife and I were married, ramen found its way back into our rotation because she loves noodles too.
 Then our daughter was born, and she became a noodle fan as well.
-We ate a slightly better-quality instant ramen than when I was single, mostly because she pimped it with veges and meat, and a half-hard-boiled egg, so it was transformed into something much better.
+We ate a slightly better-quality instant ramen than when I was single, mostly because she pimped it with veges and meat, and a half-hard-boiled egg, so it was transformed into something better.

 — — — — — — —